 At P1352.37

 An example showing the relationship between AIFS, AIFSN, DIFS, and slot times immediately following a medium busy condition (and assuming that medium busy condition was not caused by a frame in error) is shown in Figure 10-26 (EDCA mechanism timing relationships).
-In this case, with AIFSN = 2, the EDCAF may the backoff counter for the first time at 2 × aSlotTime following the TxSIFS (where TxSIFS is the time at which the MAC responds to the end of the medium busy condition if it is going to respond “after SIFS”).
-If, in this example, the backoff counter contained a value of 1 at the time the medium became idle, transmission would start as a result of an EDCA TXOP on-air at a time
+In this case, with AIFSN = 2, the EDCAF may calculate the backoff counter at aSIFSTime + 2 × aSlotTime – aRxTxTurnaroundTime following the end of the medium busy condition.
+If, in this example, the backoff counter calculation yielded a value of 1, transmission would start as a result of an EDCA TXOP on-air at a time

 aSIFSTime + 3 × aSlotTime

-following the end of the medium busy condition
+following the end of the medium busy condition, assuming that the medium remained idle throughout this period.

 At P1353.1 Replace Figure 10-26 with